2026 engineering ambassadors

 Hi future Vols!

-My name is Bailey Tate and I am a sophomore in the Department of Industrial and Systems Engineering with a minor in leadership studies.
-I decided on ISE because I love problem solving and the way that industrial engineering allows you to zoom out and look at the bigger picture.
+My name is Bailey Tate, and I am a junior in the Department of Industrial and Systems Engineering (ISE) with minors in honors leadership studies and engineering management.
+I decided on ISE because I love problem-solving and the way that industrial engineering allows you to zoom out and look at the bigger picture.
 I also felt that it gave me the most options for what I wanted to do as a career.

 In addition to being a TCE ambassador, I try to be as involved on campus as I can be without overwhelming myself.
-I’m a very active member of the Society of Women Engineers, UT Chapter, and will be serving as the SWEeties Pairs Chair, which is our mentorship program for incoming students.
-I’m also a member of CHAARG, a women’s workout group on campus.
+I’m am the President Elect of the Society of Women Engineers, UT Chapter, and am so honored to serve our amazing members.
+I’m also a member of Tau Beta Pi (an engineering honors society), Alpha Pi Mu (ISE honors society), and the Institute of Industrial and Systems Engineers.
 I’m a student in the Honors Leadership Program, where we work on developing into effective and compassionate leaders.
-Through this program I was able to live in the honors living learning community, or LLC.
 All of these have given me so many amazing opportunities and have allowed me to meet my closest friends.
-Outside of school, I am an avid reader and passionate fan of Formula One.
-I also love to workout, especially CrossFit and yoga, and am a certified yoga instructor.
+Outside of school, I am an avid reader, passionate fan of Formula One, and yoga teacher.

-I have had the opportunity to work as an intern at Garden Street Communities and for the American Society of Quality, both in Destin Florida.
-This past summer, I participated in the faculty lead ISE study abroad trip to Florence, Italy.
-It truly was the best experience of my life and allowed me to not only learn so much about the history, art, and engineering in Florence but also about myself.
+I have had the opportunity to work as a Supply Network Operations Intern for P&G last summer in Moreno Valley, CA, and am so excited to be returning to P&G next summer.
+I’ve also interned at Garden Street Communities and for the American Society of Quality, both in Destin Florida.
+Additionally, I participated in the faculty lead ISE study abroad trip to Florence, Italy.

 Deciding to attend UT is one of the best decisions I have ever made.
 It is a school where I feel at home and safe, not only with my friends but with the amazing professors and staff.
 The Tickle College of Engineering is like a big family, and I hope to have the pleasure of welcoming you into it!